canonical/platform-engineering-docs/delivery-workflows/cycles/cycle-planning.rst

 individual stories breaking down the epic to be created by engineers and reviewed by management.
 The epic should include clear requirements to explain what is needed.
 This can best be facilitated by a kick-off meeting to ensure everyone understands the scope for what is needed.
-This is to be done during the engineering sprint or shortly thereafter.
+This meeting is to be done during the engineering sprint or shortly thereafter.
 More guidance on sprint preparation:
 `PR016 - Sprint Readiness Review (SRR) <https://docs.google.com/document/d/1baTwzRxoiEW0RuivVbBFndbbeKnX4RR0IvQeXKgz5Is/edit>`_